Homemade Yogurt in an Instant Pot

 Be aware though, that not all Instant Pots have a yogurt function.
 You can make yogurt in lots of different ways (including with other Instant Pot models) as long as you can keep it at the required temperature over several hours.

-However, I have the Duo 7-in-1 Instant Pot and it’s instructions for that and similar models which I give in this post.
+However, I have the Duo 7-in-1 Instant Pot (paid link) and it’s instructions for that and similar models which I give in this post.
 As you can see in the image below, the Yogurt button is on the bottom right of the panel, just above the Keep Warm/Cancel button.

 You’ll also need a thermometer.
-If you have one which is glass, like mine, don’t dunk it straight into near-boiling liquids from cold, or vice versa.
+If you have one which is glass, don’t dunk it straight into near-boiling liquids from cold, or vice versa.
 Extremes of temperature can cause the glass to shatter, so I keep a saucepan of warm-to-hot water nearby while making yogurt and stand the thermometer in there.

 MAKING HOMEMADE YOGURT